Bobby Lammie: Mixed doubles

 Lammie played in his first Scottish Mixed Doubles Curling Championship in 2017 with partner Rachel Hannen.
 Despite his lack of experience in the discipline, the pair managed a 3–2 record in the round robin and won a tiebreaker to advance to the semifinals.
 After beating Naomi Brown and Euan Kyle, they lost to Jayne Stirling and Fraser Kingan in the championship game.

 In 2020, he partnered with veteran women's skip Eve Muirhead in his second appearance at the championship.
 The new pair fared well, reaching the semifinals before losing out to Lammie's teammate Bruce Mouat and Jennifer Dodds.
 Throughout the 2020–21 season, Muirhead and Lammie played in two domestic events, losing out to Dodds and Mouat on both occasions.
 At the 2022 championship, they succeeded in capturing their first national mixed doubles title, going undefeated through the event and downing Dodds and Mouat 9–2 in the championship game.
 This qualified the pair for the 2022 World Mixed Doubles Curling Championship where they continued to thrive, winning all nine of their round robin games.
 After defeating Germany in the semifinals, they won 9–7 over Switzerland's Alina Pätz and Sven Michel in the final, securing the world title.

 Muirhead retired from competitive curling following the 2021–22 season, forcing Lammie to find a new partner in Hailey Duff.
 The pair had a strong start together with an undefeated run to capture the British Curling Mixed Doubles Super Series.
 They would not be as successful at the Scottish championship, however, losing out in the quarterfinals.
 They would also struggle to find success the following year, failing to reach the playoffs with a 4–3 record.

 Mixed

 Lammie won back-to-back Scottish Mixed Championships in 2015 and 2016 with teammates Cameron Bryce, Katie Murray and Sophie Jackson.
 This qualified the squad for the and 2016 World Mixed Curling Championships.
 In 2015, the team finished second in their pool with a 7–1 record but lost in the first round of the playoffs to Switzerland, finishing ninth.
 In 2016, they fared much better, going undefeated through the round robin with a 6–0 record.
 They then beat the United States and Canada to reach the final four where they suffered their first loss to Sweden.
 They rebounded by defeating South Korea to capture the bronze medal.

 Personal life

 Lammie attended Stranraer Academy, Edinburgh Napier University and University of Stirling where he studied Sport and Exercise Science.
-He is the nephew of world champion Hammy McMillan.
-His cousin Hammy McMillan Jr. plays lead on his team.
 He is in a relationship with South Korean curler Seol Ye-eun.